Benefits of Accreditation

 Show That You Value The People Who Make Your Products

 Ethical Clothing Australia’s accreditation is focused on ensuring that local textile, clothing and footwear workers are being paid appropriately, receiving all the legal minimum entitlements and working in safe workplaces throughout the entire supply chain.
-The checks are undertaken throughout the entire cut, make and trim process, including all value adding processes.
+The checks are undertaken throughout design, pattern making, cut, make, trim and dispatch, including all value adding services.

 It is well documented that in the local industry many of the workers are not aware of their rights and entitlements and that many businesses utilise highly fragmented supply chains and outsource part of their making to homeworkers or outworkers; people who are working from their homes.